Rust CLI · NL entry · building in public

 Will the prompts be open?

-System role prompts ship with the binary as plain markdown — they're embedded via include_str! and written into .aw/roles/{intake,receiver,pm,dev,designer,qa}.md on your first call.
-Edit them in place to override; the binary reads the on-disk copy if present.
-Source at crates/aw/src/roles/.
+Yes.
+System role prompts ship with the binary as plain markdown.
+Your first call writes them into your workspace.
+Edit them in place to override — the binary reads the on-disk copy if present.

 No newsletter.
 The repo is the changelog.